sandydunlop/website/docs/markista/javadoc/markista/scanning/ApiScanner.md

 <span style="font-family: monospace; font-size: 80%;">boolean __isIncludedElement__([Element](https://docs.oracle.com/en/java/javase/24/docs/api/java.compiler/javax/lang/model/element/Element.html) e)</span>

-Determine whether an Element should be treated as included by looking up the enclosing type name and checking the includedNames set.
-This overload is used for members whose direct qualified name is not directly present in includedNames but whose enclosing type may have been included.
+Determine whether an Element should be treated as included by looking up the enclosing type name and checking the includedNames set.This overload is used for members whose direct qualified name is not directly present in includedNames but whose enclosing type may have been included.

+**Parameters:**

+`e` - the element to test (typically a member whose enclosing element is a type)

 **Returns:**